-- the initiation, progress, timing, costs and results of our ongoing and future clinical trials of tegoprubart, including as such activities may be adversely impacted by the COVID-19 pandemic; - the number and scope of indications we decide to pursue for tegoprubart development; - the cost, timing and outcome of regulatory review of any BLA, we may submit for tegoprubart; - the costs and timing of manufacturing for tegoprubart, if approved;

-• the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual propertyrelated claims;

-- our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of tegoprubart; - the costs associated with being a public company; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the extent to which we acquire or in-license other product candidates and technologies; and - the cost associated with commercializing tegoprubart, if approved for commercial sale.
+- the number and scope of indications we decide to pursue for tegoprubart development; - · the cost, timing and outcome of any regulatory review that may be required for tegoprubart; - the costs and timing of manufacturing for tegoprubart, if approved; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of tegoprubart; - · the costs associated with being a public company; - the terms and timing of establishing and maintaining collaborations, licenses and other similar arrangements; - the extent to which we acquire or in-license other product candidates and technologies; and - · the cost associated with commercializing tegoprubart, if approved for commercial sale.

-Adequate additional funding may not be available to us on acceptable terms on a timely basis, or at all.
+Current conditions in the financial and credit markets may also limit the availability of funding or increase the cost of funding.
+As a result of any of the foregoing factors, adequate additional funding may not be available to us on acceptable terms on a timely basis, or at all.
+The severity and duration of any such impacts cannot be predicted.
 Any such failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies, and may cause us to delay the scope of or suspend one or more of our clinical trials, research and development programs or commercialization efforts, out-license intellectual property rights to our product candidates or sell unsecured assets, or a combination of the above.
 Any of these actions could materially harm our business.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders' ownership interests will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 Debt financing, if available, would result in fixed payment obligations and may involve agreements that include restrictive covenants that limit our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends, that could adversely impact our ability to conduct our business.
 If we raise funds through collaborations, licenses and other similar arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
 Please see the section of this Annual Report titled "Risk Factors" for additional risks associated with our substantial capital requirements and the challenges we may face in raising capital.

-We lease our office facilities in Irvine, California and Burlington, Massachusetts under non-cancelable operating leases that expire in December 2022 and November 2024, respectively.
-As of December 31, 2021, we expect to make total lease payments of \$0.8 million through November 2024.
+We lease our office facilities in Irvine, California and Burlington, Massachusetts under non-cancelable operating leases that expire in December 2024 and November 2024, respectively.
+As of December 31, 2022, we expect to make total lease payments of \$0.8 million through December 2024.

 We enter into contracts in the normal course of business with third-party contract organizations for preclinical and clinical studies, manufacture and supply of our preclinical and clinical materials and providing other services and products for operating purposes.
-Contracts for preclinical and clinical studies and other services generally provide for termination following a certain period after notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.
+Contracts for preclinical and clinicals studies and other services generally provide for termination following a certain period after notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.
 We do not have any long-term manufacturing and supply agreements with our third-party contract manufacturers but enter into specific contracts on an as needed basis for individual batch production runs.